linzhangcs/what-did-i-do-today/content/collection/2024-03-13-2024-2nd-round-of-100daysofcode.md

 weight: 0
 description: "starting a new round of #100daysofcode R2D1 "
 ---
 M﻿y last round of #100daysofcode was in 2020.
 That was four years ago, it was a good experience, but I stopped after 80 days.
-Starting a new job was pretty demanding and could cope with more coding after a whole day of looking at a screen.
+Starting a new job was pretty demanding and could not cope with more coding after a whole day of looking at a screen.

 I have a better outlook on work now, a much more healthy one!
 I want to continue coding practice and add more activities.
 Instead of only doing online tutorials, I will use more structured and interactive ways of learning.
 Books, projects, and online pair programming.
 This will make this round more fun and varied!

 A﻿lso I have some specific goals and tech I want to explore and achieve:

 * design and build my personal design system
 * make a new version of my portolio
 * d﻿esign and build an full-stack app
 * p﻿air programming - practice good technical communication - 2 sessions per weeks
 * p﻿ractice project management for my personal projects  - kanban / scrumn
 * o﻿ptional - contribute to an open source project

 T﻿hat's definitely enough work for 100 days!
 GO 2﻿024, excited to get better at coding :)

-<iframe src="https://giphy.com/embed/dY1DoxjYYtvXjRelGG" width="280" height="300" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/molangofficialpage-molang-dY1DoxjYYtvXjRelGG">via GIPHY</a></p>